jordanbarhorst/jordanbarhorst.github.io/contact.md

 subline: Need a hand?
 Call a doctor.
 Or someone that makes hooks.
 Need a webiste?
 Call me.
 ---

 I'm always looking to meet and work with interesting people.
-If you have a project that you think I'd be good for, or if you just want to say hello, shoot me an email at [jordan.barhorst@gmail.com](mailto:jordan.barhorst@gmail.com).
+If you have a project that you think I'd be good for, or if you just want to say hello, shoot me an email at [jordan.barhorst@gmail.com](mailto:jordan.barhorst@gmail.com), or give me a call at 937-638-5718.
 I can usually be bought for a couple glasses of Mad Tree or Rhinegeist beer, a breakfast buffet, or Reds tickets.